Phillie19/SwiftUIToolset/README.md

 2.ContentInputField
 3.SearchBar
 4.CacheableImage
+5.RefreshableScrollView

 ## Featured extensions:
 1. View size calculator
 2. View shaper with some custom shapes added (more in the future)
+3. Handy PrefenceKeys and ViewModificators (tracking scroll view movement, sticking to the top of the scroll view (e.g. stretching header image), calculating fixed coordinates position)

 ## MultilineTextField
 MultilineTextField is a convenient representation of the TextEditor: